ballerina-attic/securing-restful-services-with-ldap/README.md

 final string regexJson = "[a-zA-Z0-9.,{}:\" ]*";

 // Configuration options to integrate Ballerina service
-// with an LDAP server
+// with an LDAP server.
 auth:LdapAuthProviderConfig ldapAuthProviderConfig = {
-    // Unique name to identify the user store
+    // Unique name to identify the user store.
     domainName: "ballerina.io",
-    // Connection URL to the LDAP server
+    // Connection URL to the LDAP server.
-    connectionURL: "ldap://172.17.0.2:9389",
+    connectionURL: "ldap://localhost:9389",
-    // The username used to connect to the LDAP server
+    // The username used to connect to the LDAP server.
     connectionName: "uid=admin,ou=system",
-    // Password for the ConnectionName user
+    // Password for the ConnectionName user.
     connectionPassword: "secret",
     // DN of the context or object under which
-    // the user entries are stored in the LDAP server
+    // the user entries are stored in the LDAP server.
     userSearchBase: "ou=Users,dc=ballerina,dc=io",
-    // Object class used to construct user entries
+    // Object class used to construct user entries.
     userEntryObjectClass: "identityPerson",
-    // The attribute used for uniquely identifying a user entry
+    // The attribute used for uniquely identifying a user entry.
     userNameAttribute: "uid",
-    // Filtering criteria used to search for a particular user entry
+    // Filtering criteria used to search for a particular user entry.
     userNameSearchFilter: "(&(objectClass=person)(uid=?))",
-    // Filtering criteria for searching user entries in the LDAP server
+    // Filtering criteria for searching user entries in the LDAP server.
     userNameListFilter: "(objectClass=person)",
     // DN of the context or object under which
-    // the group entries are stored in the LDAP server
+    // the group entries are stored in the LDAP server.
     groupSearchBase: ["ou=Groups,dc=ballerina,dc=io"],
-    // Object class used to construct group entries
+    // Object class used to construct group entries.
     groupEntryObjectClass: "groupOfNames",
-    // The attribute used for uniquely identifying a group entry
+    // The attribute used for uniquely identifying a group entry.
     groupNameAttribute: "cn",
-    // Filtering criteria used to search for a particular group entry
+    // Filtering criteria used to search for a particular group entry.
     groupNameSearchFilter: "(&(objectClass=groupOfNames)(cn=?))",
-    // Filtering criteria for searching group entries in the LDAP server
+    // Filtering criteria for searching group entries in the LDAP server.
     groupNameListFilter: "(objectClass=groupOfNames)",
     // Define the attribute that contains the distinguished names
-    // (DN) of user objects that are in a group
+    // (DN) of user objects that are in a group.
     membershipAttribute: "member",
-    // To indicate whether to cache the role list of a user
+    // To indicate whether to cache the role list of a user.
     userRolesCacheEnabled: true,
-    // Define whether LDAP connection pooling is enabled
+    // Define whether LDAP connection pooling is enabled.
     connectionPoolingEnabled: false,
-    // Timeout in making the initial LDAP connection
+    // Timeout in making the initial LDAP connection.
     ldapConnectionTimeout: 5000,
     // The value of this property is the read timeout in
-    // milliseconds for LDAP operations
+    // milliseconds for LDAP operations.
     readTimeout: 60000,
-    // Retry the authentication request if a timeout happened
+    // Retry the authentication request if a timeout happened.
     retryAttempts: 3
 };